ekefan/ml_projects_for_edureka_internship/README.md

 ## Surpervised Learning:
 I built my first machine learning model on my own ok, with some hints though, but it was cool anyway

+I decided to split the problem statements into different files..